gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

-Carbon fiber
+Carbon Fiber
 ============

-* Carbon fiber is one of the strongest materials that any FTC team could use.
-  For most teams it is totally overkill, but it can be used in some specific applications.
-  Carbon fiber rods are used in custom linear slide extensions or multi-axis arms.
-  It is probably the most expensive material to purchase.
-* **Machining carbon fiber, like any fibrous substance, is a significant SAFETY HAZARD!
+..  warning:: **Machining carbon fiber, like any fibrous substance, is a significant SAFETY HAZARD!
 Carbon fiber dust especially can cause cancer and is incredibly dangerous.
   DO NOT MACHINE/CUT carbon fiber unless you know what you are doing.
   When you do, make sure to either use machinery that is designed to cut carbon fiber, or cut in a well ventilated area with sufficient respiratory protection and running water over the carbon fiber.**

+* Carbon fiber is one of the strongest materials for FTC use.
+  For most teams it is totally overkill, but it can be used in some specific applications.
+* Carbon fiber rods are used in custom linear slide extensions or multi-axis arms.
+* It is probably the most expensive material to purchase.

 Cardboard
 =========